 The functional currency of the foreign operations in Slovakia is Euro (EUR).
+The Slovakian subsidiary Crown Energy s.r.o. was dissolved in the 30 June 2015 year.

 As at the balance date the assets and liabilities of this subsidiary are translated into the presentation currency of GB Energy Limited at the rate of exchange ruling at the balance date and income and expense items are translated at the average exchange rate for the period, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transactions are used.